Court Registry Officer, Ministry of Justice, Christchurch

 “From a young age, I’ve had strong opinions about crime, punishment and rehabilitation and I wanted the opportunity to challenge, share and grow these beliefs, and ultimately, put my theories to the test.”

-Now based in the Family Court at Manukau District Court, she loves being able to interact with legal professionals and customers from a range of departments on a daily basis.
+Now working as a court registry officer in Christchurch, she loves being able to interact with legal professionals and customers from a range of departments on a daily basis.

 “I was especially blown away by my first interactions with our Family Court judges because they’re so down to earth and friendly.
 I’ve grown a lot on a personal level through developing relationships with them.
 I also enjoy building relationships with lawyers and police officers and just growing my knowledge of how all agencies attempt to work together for the common good of justice in our country.”